-What is Capture and Replay and how is it done?
+What is Capture and Replay?

-Record and automate test procedures
+Capture and Replay – record and automate test procedures

 Many applications today are too comprehensive to be tested manually with reasonable effort.
 Capture and Replay tools automate test procedures by interacting with the graphical user interface of the application under test.
 A Capture and Replay tool is a type of test execution tool that records entries during a manual test with the goal of creating automated test scripts that can then be used repeatedly.
 Capture and Replay – sometimes referred to as Capture and Playback – is often used to support automated regression testing.